ten-protocol/foundation/governance-guidelines.md

 The Operator shall charge the Foundation for services that the Operator provides under the requirements of the contract with the Foundation, including management of Participants, Network participation and access services, and sequencer services.

 #### 5.2.3 Change of Operator(s) and Protocol Developer(s)
 For one year upon establishment of the Foundation, Obscuro Limited will undertake the role of Operator and Protocol Developer.
-Annually thereafter, the Participants will propose and vote on the appointment of the Operator, which may be changed with a Mandatory Governance Event and vote.
+Annually thereafter, the Participants will propose and vote on the appointment of these roles, which may be changed with a Mandatory Governance Proposal and vote.
 Any Operator must enter into an escrow arrangement upon appointment, so that existing cryptographic material continues to be available and there is no disruption to Participants if the Operator is changed.

 #### 5.2.4 Change Management Process
 The Network will periodically require participating nodes to implement change.
-A change notification and management process shall be defined and communicated; and any change to the change management process shall be the subject of a Mandatory Governance Event.
+A change notification and management process shall be defined and communicated; and any change to the change management process shall be the subject of a Mandatory Governance Proposal.

-#### 5.2.5 Other Mandatory Governance Events
+#### 5.2.5 Other Mandatory Governance Proposals
-Restrictions on individual Participants or a group to initiate Governance Events; in the event of disruptive behaviour.
+Restrictions on individual Participants or a group to initiate Governance Proposals; in the event of disruptive behaviour.

-Audit: the Board may request an audit of the activities and services provided by the Operator, no more frequently than every year, unless an emergency audit is authorised through a Mandatory Governance Event.
+Audit: the Board may request an audit of the activities and services provided by the Operator, no more frequently than every year, unless an emergency audit is authorised through a Mandatory Governance Proposal.

 Marketing, Trademark and Branding: Obscuro Limited shall commit to license the Obscuro trademark to the Foundation.
 The Foundation shall manage its own brand and any trademarks created.

 Certifications: Where the Foundation provides standards for certification of organisations, individuals or technologies, the Board shall approve the standards and processes for certification.

-Change to the arbitration and dispute resolution process shall be the subject of a Mandatory Governance Event.
+Change to the arbitration and dispute resolution process shall be the subject of a Mandatory Governance Proposal.

 Policies covering areas of operation not covered by the Constitution (e.g. code of conduct for Board Directors).

-5.3	Technical Governance Events
+5.3	Technical Governance Proposals
 ------------------------------
 #### 5.3.1	Technical Standards
 There is a set of technical standards, such as ‘network parameters’, which all Obscuro Network nodes need to comply with in order to guarantee technical compatibility to other nodes and services within the Network.
 While Obscuro has stability and backwards compatibility as key design goals, there may be circumstances under which these standards will need to change.
-Where these changes require participants in the Network to update to remain compatible, these changes will be subject to Governance Events.
+Where these changes require participants in the Network to update to remain compatible, these changes will be subject to Governance Proposals.

-Changes to technical standards, such as some network parameters, shall require formal design processes, and the Operator may choose to delegate technical due diligence to the Technical Advisory Committee prior to formally accepting a change to the technical standards.
+Changes to technical standards, such as some network parameters, shall require formal design processes, and the Protocol Developer may choose to undertake technical due diligence with Participants prior to formally delivering a change to the technical standards.

 The Obscuro open source software is the reference implementation for the core technical standards adopted for the Network.
 Obscuro implementations and distributions can vary in their internal details, but their core interfaces and Obscuro protocol implementation must conform to this standard to be compatible with the Network.

 #### 5.3.2	Consensus Standards
-The Foundation shall set minimum standards for notary clusters, to allow their use across different business applications.
-The Operator shall ensure that standards are followed by notary service providers, and shall operate a framework of audit and assessment, review, feedback, and certification, covering the following:
+The Foundation shall set minimum standards for aggregator nodes, to allow their use for different applications.

-1. Technical standards, such as meeting strict requirements for high-availability and data replication/security and performance.
-2. Compliance with necessary laws and regulations (for example privacy and data retention regulations) in the jurisdictions in which they operate.
-3. Availability for independent audits upon request by the Board.

-Additionally, the Operator shall manage a reference distributed notary service for the Network, using a Board-approved crash or Byzantine fault tolerant (BFT) consensus algorithm, with nodes provided by a minimum number of identified and independent entities.

 #### 5.3.3	Dispute Resolution Process
-Disputes between Participants arising from the operation of a Obscuro application are anticipated to be resolved by the business network operator, or directly if no business network is involved.
-If necessary, Participants may escalate to the Board by creating an Advisory Governance Event.
+Disputes between Participants arising from the operation of a Obscuro application are anticipated to be resolved by the application developer and its community.
+If necessary, Participants may escalate to the Foundation by creating a Technical Governance Proposal.

-5.4	Emergency Governance Events
+5.4	Emergency Governance Proposals
 -------------------------------
-Certain Network incidents, which could impact one or more Network participants and that would be the subject of Mandatory or Advisory Governance Events, shall require immediate resolution.
-In these cases, the Operator may make emergency changes, but these shall be subject to post-event evaluation and standard Governance Event processing.
-Areas of control that are the subject of Mandatory Governance Events are not expected to require emergency remediation, but the Operator shall be entitled to make emergency changes to preserve the stability and integrity of the Network.
+Certain Network incidents, which could impact one or more Network participants and that would be the subject of Business or Technical Governance Proposals, shall require immediate resolution.
+In these cases, the Operator(s) and Protocol Developer(s) may make emergency changes to preserve the stability and integrity of the Network, but these shall be subject to post-event evaluation and standard Governance Proposal processing.
+Areas of control that are the subject of Business Governance Proposals are not expected to require emergency remediation.

 5.5	Voting
 ----------
-All Constitutional, Mandatory and Advisory Governance Events outlined in sections 5.2 and 5.3 shall be presented to the Board for voting.
-The representatives of the Board shall vote on a one vote per Director basis to approve or reject the Governance Event.
+All Constitutional, Mandatory and Advisory Governance Proposals outlined in sections 5.2 and 5.3 shall be presented to the Participants for voting.
+The Participants shall vote on a one vote per person basis to approve or reject the Governance Proposal.

-Quorum for the Board shall require two thirds of the Directors to vote.
+Quorum shall require two thirds of the Participants to vote.
 Abstention is not a vote.
 The Board may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
 Decisions by electronic vote without a meeting shall require a vote by two thirds majority of all Directors.

-Provided quorum is met, Constitutional Governance Events shall require a three quarters majority vote, and Mandatory Governance Events shall require a two thirds majority vote.
+Provided quorum is met, Constitutional Governance Proposals shall require a three quarters majority vote, and Mandatory Governance Proposals shall require a two thirds majority vote.

+Any approved Proposals shall be put to the Board, which shall ratify on a one vote per Director basis.

-In the event of a tied vote (the odd number of representatives is intended to avoid tied votes) the vote of the Chair shall carry the vote.
-If the Chair does not vote in the case of a tied vote, the Event will not be passed.
+In the case of a tied vote (the odd number of representatives is intended to avoid tied votes) the vote of the Chair shall carry the vote.
+If the Chair does not vote in the case of a tied vote, the Proposal will not be passed.

-All Governance Events proposed for consideration by the Board at a meeting shall be circulated in draft form to the members of the Board at least one week prior to the date of the meeting, and the text of such draft events may be altered at the meeting.
+All Governance Proposals proposed for consideration by the Board at a meeting shall be circulated in draft form to the members of the Board at least one week prior to the date of the meeting, and the text of such draft Proposals may be altered at the meeting.

-The Foundation may chose to implement the tracking and voting for Governance Events using an on-ledger Obscuro application in an attempt to simplify governance, provide transparency and lower costs, provided the application has been tested thoroughly and has sufficient manual override controls.
+The Foundation may chose to implement the tracking and voting for Governance Proposals using an on-ledger Obscuro application in an attempt to simplify governance, provide transparency and lower costs, provided the application has been tested thoroughly and has sufficient manual override controls.